hamza4600/Pro/readme.txt

 DESCRIPTION:

-INFINITY is a clean, modern and well crafted responsive template designed for creatives and agencies.
+HAMZA is a clean, modern and well crafted responsive  designeR for creatives and development.
-The template suits the needs of creative agencies, freelancers, and even small business websites.
-Infinity is mobile and retina/hi-dpi ready which means your site will look awesome, crisp and sharp on any screen resolutions and devices.
-Also, the code behind infinity is clean and well organized which makes the template very easy to customize.
+The template suits the needs of creative agencies, freelancers, and even small business websites. your site will look awesome, crisp and sharp on any screen resolutions and devices.
+Also, the code   is clean and well organized which makes the template very easy to customize.

 ==================================================================================================

-LICENSE:

-INFINITY is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
-This means that you are free:

-   to Share - to copy, distribute, display, and perform the work to Remix - to make derivative works to make commercial use of the work

-Under the following conditions:

-   Attribution - You must attribute the work in the manner specified by the author or licensor (but not in any way that suggests that they endorse you or your use of the work).

-   For any reuse or distribution, you must make clear to others the license terms of this work

-   Any of these conditions can be waived if you get permission from the copyright holder

-Attribution:

-   You must include a credit link to our website(http://www.Styleshout.com) somewhere on your site.
-We prefer the footer credit that comes with the template but you are still free to move it somewhere else.

 -----------------------------------------------------------------------------------------------------

-REMOVING THE LINK:

-We understand that there are situations where you want to use the template without the crediting obligation.
-If that's your case, you can always send us a credit removal fee of 10 USD through Paypal.
-This will allow you to use the template attribution/credit link free on ONE DOMAIN name.

-You can send your payments through Paypal to this address: ealigam@gmail.com
+You can send your payments through Paypal to this address: hkhantanoli@gmail.com

 If possible, kindly send us the site's url where the template is being used.
 Also, keep your Paypal receipt as proof of payment and your good to go.